 If a person is unable to get the certificate from the My Kanta Pages, they must contact their healthcare provider and request a certificate in printed form.
 Persons who do not have access to their My Kanta Pages or cannot for some reason authorise another person to use it on their behalf may obtain a paper version of the certificate from their healthcare provider.

-At the end of August, people who have been either vaccinated against or tested for COVID-19 in Finland but who do not have a Finnish personal identity code can get a certificate from their healthcare providers that meets the EU requirements.
-Until then, healthcare providers can issue people with a similar certificate that contains the corresponding information.
+People who have been either vaccinated against or tested for COVID-19 in Finland but who do not have a Finnish personal identity code can get a certificate from their healthcare providers that meets the EU requirements.

 You can use the COVID certificates when crossing borders within the EU

 All three types of the EU Digital COVID Certificate can be used when crossing borders within the EU.
 The aim is to facilitate safe and free movement.
 Each EU Member State can decide for itself on other uses of the certificate.

 The Finnish vaccination certificate is easy to get and use, as you can show it on your mobile device or print it out.
 The certificate is free of charge.

 You do not need to contact a healthcare professional to get the certificate: the certificate will be created automatically in the My Kanta Pages.
 In this way, healthcare resources can be used elsewhere.

 Once the EU Digital COVID Certificates are in use, they are easy to check in other EU Member States, because they have the same content across the EU.
 Each Member State can decide what certificates they require from incoming travellers and how many vaccine doses the travellers need to have received.
 Under the EU regulation, Member States must accept the EU Digital COVID Certificate if they accept other similar certificates.